-All of our private lessons are offered weekly for 30 minutes.
-Lesson lengths of 45-60 minutes are reserved for advanced students or adults.
-We will do our best to not only work with your schedule to find a good match for you but we will try to schedule the whole family within the same time slot!
+All of our private lessons are offered weekly for 30, 45 or 60 minutes.
+The longer lengths are usually reserved for advanced students or adults.
+Let us help you schedule the whole family within the same time slot!

 Tuition: $41.00 per lesson ($164/mo for 4 scheduled lessons)